 We once again achieved an increase in revenue in our core business with general inspections and emissions testing.
-In terms of volume, we were able to further expand our market share in Germany; price adjustments also supported development.
-An increase in volume was also achieved in Turkey, although this was entirely offset by currency translation effects.
+In Germany we also achieved an increase in our market share by volume; price increases also supported this development.
+An increase in volume was also achieved in Turkey, although this was entirely negated by currency translation effects.
 The business with driving tests and damage assessment reports continued to grow.
-Revenue from services relating to the preparation of vehicles fell slightly as a result of the sale of APZ.
+Revenue from vehicle maintenance services fell slightly as a result of the sale of APZ.
 Our homologation services were increasingly in demand, especially in Germany and the Czech Republic.
-There was also steady growth in medical/psychological services, which we offer exclusively in Germany.
+There was also steady growth in medical/psychological services, which we exclusively offer in Germany.

-The business model in the MOBILITY Segment is partly geared to franchising as a growth driver.
+The business model in the MOBILITY Segment is partially geared to franchising as a growth driver.
 As a result, the ratio of purchased service cost to revenue is 15.1% (prior year: 15.5%), which is above the group-wide ratio of purchased service cost to revenue of 12.5%.
-The EBIT of \in 70.4 million exceeded our expectations despite the fact that development was impacted by increased personnel expenses as a result of collective pay increases as well as increased writedowns associated with the planned spin-off of our fleet management business.
+The EBIT of € 70.4 million exceeded our expectations despite the fact that the trend was impacted by increased personnel expenses as a result of collective pay increases as well as higher write-downs associated with the planned spin-off of our fleet management business.
 There was a positive impact on EBIT from a reduction in other expenses as well as an increase in other income from the sale of APZ.
 At 8.7%, the EBIT margin was within the expected target corridor.